basakkcgl/whoisBasak/index.md

 > "What do scientists and painters have in common?
 They both tend to fall in love with their models" <br> (heard at KLI summer school, 2017, Venice)

-In particular, I am interested in fault tracing via causality analysis concerning the fundamental problems in AI alignment.
+I am interested in fault tracing via causality analysis concerning the fundamental problems in AI alignment.
 To enable safety in AI systems, I believe, there is an urgent need for developing novel methods to verify the system functioning with certain formal guarantees.

 <!--